A Tried-&-Tested Guide To Mexico & Guatemala

 Mexico City

 Mexico City is roughly the same size as London, so it’s worth setting aside at least five to seven days to explore its diverse neighbourhoods, see the main sites, and try as much street food as possible.
 North America’s most populous city is a metropolis of contrasts, with centuries-old architecture that reflect Mayan history, new developments helping to drive tourism to the suburbs, and the towering, ancient Teotihuacan Pyramids.
-You’ll want to book the most popular museum and galleries ahead of time – including the cobalt blue Frida Kahlo Museum – as tickets sell out weeks in advance.
+You’ll want to book the most popular museums and galleries ahead of time – including the cobalt blue Frida Kahlo Museum – as tickets sell out weeks in advance.
 Getting around is easy; there’s a good metro (with women- and children-only carriages) and bus network, while Ubers are very affordable, costing around £5 for a 20-minute journey.

 See & Do: There’s so much to see, but a good place to start is the city centre.
 Here, you can visit the vast main plaza Zocalo on which sits the cathedral and the ruined Aztec Templo Mayor.
 To the south, you’ll find the historic districts of San Angel and Coyoacan, home to art galleries, cool cafés and the former homes of Diego Rivera and Frida Kahlo.
 I also loved Chapultepec Park, the biggest and one of the oldest parks in Latin America.
 Locals sell everything from snacks to souvenirs along the paths, and there’s a free zoo home to giraffes, pandas, flamingos and other animals.
 The park is also home to the National Museum of Anthropology and the Museum of Modern Art, both of which are worth visiting if you don’t mind queuing.